Cebu artist Bambi Beltran arrested again

 This is developing story.
 Refresh this page for the latest updates.

-This is the 2nd time Beltran was detained by Cebu police since 2020 and the third time she’s had to post bail.
+This is the 2nd time Beltran was detained by Cebu police since 2020 and the third time she’ll have to post bail.

 Beltran is being held at the Philippine National Police’s (PNP) Criminal Investigation and Detection Group Central Visayas office.